andycroll/andycroll.com/_posts/2021/2021-04-12-do-not-use-all-without-pagination-or-limit.md

   credit: "Patrick Tomasso"
 ---

-One of the first things you learn in Rails is to load all the objects of a certain model from the database and view them in an index view.
+One of the first things you learn in Rails is how to load all of the objects of a certain model from the database to be displayed in an index view.

 ## Be wary of...